 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
 On March 7, 2020 the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
-Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis including orders directing the closure of schools and directing non-essential work personnel to work from home.
-In response the Department adopted emergency regulations at the April, May, and June 2020 Board of Regents Meeting to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
-The Department presented this proposed amendment to the Full Board for adoption as an emergency action at the May 2020 Regents meeting, effective May 5, 2020.
-At the June 2020 Board of Regents meeting the Department revised this proposed emergency regulation to provide clarification and additional flexibility related to the Emergency COVID-19 certificate, effective June 9, 2020.
-The Department has made additional revisions to the proposed emergency regulation to provide clarification and additional flexibility relating to the Emergency COVID-19 certificate and the expiration date of Initial and Provisional certificate extensions, effective July 17, 2020.
+Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis including orders directing the closure of schools and directing nonessential work personnel to work from home.
+In response, the Department adopted emergency regulations at the April, May, June, July, and September 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+The Department presented these proposed amendments to the Full Board for adoption as an emergency action at the May 2020 Regents meeting, effective May 5, 2020.
+At the June, July, and September 2020 Board of Regents meetings, the Department revised the proposed emergency regulation to provide clarification and additional regulatory flexibility.
+The Department is now proposing additional revisions to the proposed amendment to provide additional flexibility relating to the school building leader (SBL), school district building leader (SDBL), and Transitional D programs.
 The proposed amendments provide flexibility related to the following: